Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Situation-aware Environment Perception

 \subsubsection{Module Configuration Tree}

-Based on Ulbrich et. al.~\cite{Ulbrich2017}, we classify the modules $m \in \mathbb{M}$ w.r.t. their algorithm class, e.g., object detection, semantic segmentation, or free space detection.
+Based on Ulbrich et al.~\cite{Ulbrich2017}, we classify the modules $m \in \mathbb{M}$ w.r.t. their algorithm class, e.g., object detection, semantic segmentation, or free space detection.
 A perception system for which awareness processing shall be applied might provide a handful of variants for these classes, so that the search space for the optimal configuration $\mathbb{M}^\ast$ remains manageable.
 Considering a camera object detector as an example, numerous implementations exist~\cite{kitti3DList}, where variants might correspond to high-performing and high-cost, cost-effective or minimal-cost implementations.
-In addition to class and variant, every module $m$ consists of the following properties:

-The provided performance of a module $p_j^{\text{prov}}$ applies to every region that it covers (see assumption \ref{sec:concept:lemma:dataSources}).
+In addition to class and variant, every module $m$ consists of the following properties:\\[4pt] \\[4pt] The provided performance of a module $p_j^{\text{prov}}$ applies to every region that it covers (see assumption \ref{sec:concept:lemma:dataSources}).
 The cost of a module $c$ is represented as a function $f(\mathbb{E}_r)$ depending on the relevant regions.
 The cost function might be constant, e.g., for a neural network based algorithm processing constant amount of data per cycle, or might depend on the relevant area, e.g., for a tracking that grows in complexity with the number of object detections.

 Linkabilities, dependencies on, or interactions between modules w.r.t. cost or performance are modeled by the relations $R$ (see assumption \ref{sec:concept:lemma:relations}).
 Here, strengths and/or weaknesses of specific module combinations can be considered.
 Besides, situation dependent relations can be modeled that dynamically change on a high level, e.g., a lane detection module must be included if the map is identified to be faulty.
 Another example is an object detection module that has only low performance under heavy weather conditions.
 For the implementation of the relations, various possibilities exist.
 In Section~\ref{sec:proof}, we present one option that uses white- and blacklists in the initialization phase as well as in the search for the optimal configuration during runtime.